 • Hair loss associated with other symptoms like fatigue or weight changes

-Early intervention can often lead to better outcomes in managing hair loss.
+Early intervention can often lead to better outcomes in managing hair thinning.

 The Importance of a Holistic Approach